farmergreg/smartos-vl/README.md

 # vl
-vl is short for "virtual machine login"

-## Introduction
-This script is designed to be used from a machine that has ssh access to your SmartOS machine.
-For best results, make sure that you've configured key based login to the SmartOS machine.
+vl is short for "virtual machine login" It enables management of virtual machines running on a remote SmartOS node.
+To use this command type vl followed by enough text to uniquely identify the virtual machine that you want to login to.

 ## Examples